Distributed deployment

 • default consistency is 1

-POST /collections/{collection_name}/points/search?consistency=majority
+POST /collections/{collection_name}/points/query?consistency=majority

 {